bongiozzo/musica_mustdie/output/band_paragonofbeauty.md

 # Paragon Of Beauty

-Дискография
+## Дискография

-"The Spring" 1998, Black Metal
+### "The Spring" 1998, Black Metal

-"Seraphine...far gone gleam" 1999, Black Metal
+### "Seraphine...far gone gleam" 1999, Black Metal

+1. To my unfading sorrow
+2. After dark vapours have oppressed our plains
+3. Narrenjagd
+4. Wie ein zartes blatt im morgenwind
+5. The company
+6. Lonesome

-"Comfort Me, Infinity" 2001, Gothic
+### "Comfort Me, Infinity" 2001, Gothic

+1. This impossible moment
+2. One step into nothingness
+3. Yonder thy primrose path, my shuddered face
+4. Comfort me, infinity
+5. A drowning day
+6. About glum naiades and idle gods
+7. How futile it seems to sow
+8. I wished you wouldn't fall silent

+Comfort me, infinity was recorded, mixed and mastered at Klangschmiede Studio E in March/February 2001 by Markus Stock Produced by Paragon of beauty and Markus Stock
+All music written and arranged between 1997 and 2001 by Monesol and Paragon of beauty All lyrics by Monesol
+Cover and booklet idea by Monesol
+Cover and booklet design by Companions In Art.

+Monesol: Gesang, Gitarren
+Sol: Schlagzeug
+Taisha: Bass
+Oliver: Gitarren
+Andreas: Gitarren

 ## Отношения с другими группами